fdelprete/mongodb-high-availability/README.md

 ## NDA (2020-01-27)
 Removed vnet creation.

-Only the subnet is provisioned: the vnet and the resource group for the vnet must be create in advance.
+Only the subnet is provisioned: the vnet and the resource group for the vnet must be created in advance.

 Modified the shell script extension in order to support ubuntu 18.04-LTS and install MongoDb 4.4.x